lucjon/xf86-video-cube/README.md

 **3) - How to install:**
 ****************************************

 If you downloaded the precompiled binaries, you can install the driver manually.
-You need an already installed xorg-server enviroment.
+You need an already installed xorg-server environment.
 Copy the contents inside the "bin" directory (cube_drv.so, cube_drv.la) to the xserver drivers directory ("/usr/local/lib/xorg/modules/drivers","/usr/lib/xorg/modules/drivers" or "/usr/X11R7/lib/xorg/modules/drivers"), and configure the xserver to use this driver.
 For Debian based operating systems, if the driver was built on the Wii requiring the driver, the following can be done to copy the module into the correct location: